Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_guesser_notify_sound                    0       // Whether to play a cheering sound when a guesser is killed ttt_guesser_notify_confetti                 0       // Whether to throw confetti when a guesser is a killed ttt_guesser_unguessable_roles               "lootgoblin,zombie" // Names of roles that cannot be guessed by the guesser, separated with commas.
-Do not include spaces or capital letters.
+Do not include spaces or capital letters. ttt_guesser_warn_all                        0       // Whether all players are warned when there's a guesser in a round

 // ----------------------------------------